Utah Administrative Code

-(1) Utah State Plan, including any approved amendments, under Title XIX of the Social Security Act Medical Assistance Program;
+(1) Utah Medicaid State Plan, including any approved amendments, under Title XIX of the Social Security Act Medical Assistance Program;

 (2) Medical Supplies Utah Medicaid Provider Manual, Section 2, Medical Supplies, as applied in Rule R414-70, and the manual's attachment for Donor Human Milk Request Form;

 (3) Hospital Services Utah Medicaid Provider Manual with its attachments;

-(4) Definitions found in the Home Health Agencies Utah Medicaid Provider Manual, and the manual's attachment for the Private Duty Nursing Acuity Grid;
+(4) Home Health Agencies Utah Medicaid Provider Manual, and the manual's attachment for the Private Duty Nursing Acuity Grid;